darocha/blockapps-js/README.md

     arguments, as `convertEth(n,d)`, which is mathematically
     equivalent to `convertEth(n/d)` (except that `n` and `d` are integral types).

+#### `Crypto`

+Exposes a few cryptographic functions useful in Ethereum, namely:

+    - `keccak256`: Also known as "sha3", the hash algorithm used in Ethereum.
+    - `secp256k1`: Also known as "ecdsa", the elliptic curve public key cryptographic algorithms used in Ethereum.
+Its interface is that of the Node.js module of the same name.
+    - `newKEys`: Returns an object `{publicKey, privateKey, address}` containing a random new key pair and the corresponding Address.

 ### The `routes` submodule